 Even teachers with four-year college degrees earn only about US$1,000 a month.
 Secondary education, consisting of a four-year high school, is competitive, requiring passage of a comprehensive exam.
 The student’s percentile ranking on the admissions test in part determines which school the student can attend.
 Charges for books and fees at secondary schools are beyond the reach of many Belizean families.

 The Island Academy on Ambergris Caye, as an example, which goes through grade 8, charges US$3,000 a year per student.
 This school has a good reputation.
 Belize Elementary School, and the new Belize High School in Belize City are among the best private elementary schools on the mainland.
 Saint Catherine Academy for girls and St. John’s High School for boys, both in Belize City, are recognized as among the best high schools and are popular with expat families living in Belize.
+But these are elite schools available only to the rich, connected, or those expats working in Belize.

 Higher Education Institutions